znsio/teswiz/docs/WritingFirstTest-README.md

 4. Add required test data in ./src/test/resources/testData.json such as user details.
 5. Create a feature file in ./src/test/resources/com/znsio/sample/e2e/features directory.
    Ex: myFirstTest.feature
-6. Add Feature and scenario in it.\
+6. Add feature and scenario in it.\
    Note: Scenario should be in declarative\
    For example:\
    ````